 In the past two years, progress has been made toward linking CAVEs and ImmersaDesks (tm) with networks, from ISDN to ATM.
-CALVIN [9], a project first tested cross-country at Supercomputing '95, focused on collaborative architectural design in VR .
-It led to NICE [13] (Narrative, Immersive, Constructionist/Collaborative Environments), which linked sixteen CAVE and Immersadesk users on three continents (North America, Europe and Asia) at Supercomputing '97.
-This multi-continental multi-user experiment, shown in Figure 2, prototyped the kind of connectivity we are currently investigating.
-NICE has in turn led to a design for CAV-ERNsoft[10,11], the distributed memory software architecture for CAVERN.
+CALVIN [4], a project first tested cross-country at Supercomputing '95, focused on collaborative VR.
+It led to NICE [5] (Narrative, Immersive, Constructionist/Collaborative Environments), which in turn led to a design for CAVERNsoft, the distributed memory software architecture for CAVERN, the CAVE Research Network.
+The CAVERN Users' Society (CAVERNUS) was formed (www.ncsa.uiuc.edu/ VR/caverus) to give a voice to the scientists, engineers, and artists who have VR devices as they link their devices together over the vBNS and other networks.